Hot Water Pastry

 My favourite variations are:

 Individual pork pies.
-Use a “bun tin”, press out the pastry across the base and up the sides of each “bun” space.
-Fill with sausage meat flavoured with lemon zest, chopped herbs, garlic powder.
+Use a “bun tin ideally with loose bottoms”, press out the pastry across the base and up the sides of each “bun” space.
+Fill with sausage meat flavoured with lemon zest, chopped herbs, garlic powder or your own flavours.
 Roll a ball of pastry, pat out to make the lid and press firmly on to the edges of the pastry case.
-Make a hole in the centre for steam to escape.
-Brush with beaten egg.
-Bake on the middle shelf of a pre-heated oven at 180C, Gas 4 for 45 minutes.
-These freeze well and are worth gently re-heating in the microwave.
+Brush with beaten egg before making a hole in the centre of the lid for steam to escape.
+Bake on the middle shelf of a pre-heated oven at 180C, Gas 4 for 30-45 minutes.
+Check that the meat content has reached at least 70C.
+These freeze well and are worth gently re-heating in the oven or microwave.

 Please Share